 KERTEX Applications

-Oceanit initiated an examination of keratin bio-polymers that could provide strength, weight savings, and durability to the textile that the Army was seeking.
-The ultimate objective is to provide fibers capable of substituting a significant portion of petroleum-based synthetic and plastic fiber that are currently used for high-load-bearing components like straps, belts, covers, and more.
-Our answer to this challenge came in the form of KERTEX.
+Oceanit initiated an investigation into keratin biopolymers, aiming to create a material that could offer strength, weight savings, and durability—all key factors for the Army’s textile needs.
+The ultimate goal is to develop fibers that can replace a significant portion of petroleum-based synthetic and plastic fibers currently used in high-load-bearing components, including straps, belts, covers, and more.
+The solution to this challenge emerged as KERTEX.

 Seat Belts & Straps